Sitecore/xmcloud-starter-dotnet/README.md

     - `EditingSecret` - The JSS_EDITING_SECRET value from step 17.
 23. Create a local dev tunnel in Visual Studio by following this [guide](https://learn.microsoft.com/en-us/connectors/custom-connectors/port-tunneling)
 24. Hit F5 to run the application from Visual Studio, ensuring you have enabled your dev tunnel.
-25. When the page loads make a note of the URL, it should in the format `https://XXXX.devtunnels.ms/`
+25. When the page loads make a note of the URL, it should in the format `https://XXXX.devtunnels.ms/`.
+If successful you should see a plan white page rendered.
 26. Return to the Content Editor
-27. Navigate to the `/sitecore/system/Settings/Services/Rendering Hosts/Default` item, and set the following values
+27. Navigate to the `/sitecore/system/Settings/Services/Rendering Hosts/Default` item, and set the following values, ensuring you save the changes:
     - `Server side rendering engine endpoint URL` - `https://<<TUNNEL_URL>>/jss-render`
     - `Server side rendering engine application URL` - `https://<<TUNNEL_URL>>`
     - `Server side rendering engine configuration URL` - `https://<<TUNNEL_URL>>/api/editing/config`